rackersteve/rackspace-how-to/content/cloud-servers/install-nginx-on-windows.md

 type: article
 created_date: '2020-07-17'
 created_by: John Garcia
-last_modified_date: '2020-07-24'
+last_modified_date: '2020-07-27'
 last_modified_by: Rose Morales
 product: Cloud Servers
 product_url: cloud-servers
 ---

-Nginx is a web-server service which has gained almost as much market share as Apache in recent years due to its excellent performance and flexible feature set.
-This guide will go through installation instructions and discuss next steps in setting up Nginx to serve your site or application.
+Nginx&reg; is a web-server service, which has gained almost as much market share as Apache&reg; in recent years due to its excellent performance and flexible feature set.
+This guide describes how to install Nginx and discusses the next steps to set up Nginx to serve your site or application.

-#### Prerequisites:
+### Prerequisites:

-• A server running a version of Windows Server
+You need a server running a version of Windows&reg; Server operating system.

 ### Nginx installation on Windows&reg; Server

-Nginx comes pre-compiled direct from their website, which makes installation as simple as downloading and extracting the file.
+Nginx comes pre-compiled direct from their website, which makes installation as simple as downloading and extracting a file.

-- Download the latest mainline release from http://nginx.org/en/download.html
+1. Download the latest mainline release from http://nginx.org/en/download.html

-- Extract the file to the location you wish to install Nginx.
+2. Extract the file to the location you wish to install Nginx.

     **Note** We recommend creating a new directory for Nginx to live:

-    ```
        C:\nginx
-    ```

 ### Test installation

 - Open a CMD prompt and start Nginx with the following command:

-    ```
-    C:\nginxnginx.exe
-    ```
+      C:\nginx\nginx.exe

     **Note** Replace `C:\` with the directory location where the Nginix was extracted.